RonieGSS/bz_infra_design/mkdocs/docs/README.md

 # Job Search System

-> A microservices system used for searching, applying to, and posting jobs
+> A microservices system dedicated for searching, applying to, and posting jobs

 ### Services